-The materials cost for the bins shown here is $30 to $55, depending on the type of plywood you choose.
-A store-bought light-duty system would cost just a few bucks more, but these homemade bins offer two big advantages: They’re far tougher than plastic bins, and you can customize them to suit your stuff.
+The materials cost for the bolt organizer bins shown here is $30 to $55, depending on the type of plywood you choose.
+A store-bought light-duty system would cost just a few bucks more, but these homemade bins offer two big advantages: They’re far tougher than plastic bins, and you can customize them to suit your equipment.
 Plus, they make the perfect scrap-wood project because all the parts are small.
 We built these bins from leftovers and didn’t spend a dime.

 French Cleats Make It Neat